 PRTRs also reduce costs to Government and industry by providing a coordinated reporting system.

 5. PRTRs benefit industry and eco-innovation.
 PRTRs benefit both management and workers, through stimulating improved environmental management.
 For facilities, the exercise of monitoring or estimating pollution levels, as well as their mandatory publication, can encourage efforts to improve efficiency and reduce pollution levels and associated costs.
 The existence of a PRTR can serve as a major driving force for pollution reduction and eco-innovation throughout many sectors of the economy.
 PRTR data listing specific industrial processes that produce large quantities of both GHGs and eco-toxic substances helps to identify potential sectors and facilities that may be starting points or priorities for the introduction of technologies for cleaner production, eco-innovation and synergistic processes to reduce co-emissions of both GHGs and eco-toxic substances.
-Dissemination of PRTR data also enables similar industries to benchmark their environmental performance with other companies in the sector and to reduce releases, thereby saving money.
+Dissemination of PRTR data also enables similar industries to benchmark their environmental performance with other companies in the sector free online pokies with free spins and to reduce releases, thereby saving money.